Columbus Public Library Adapts to Challenges Posed by Pandemic

-Cornerstone 2021: Save the Dates for Wisconsin Rapids & Monona!
+Cornerstone 2021: Receptions In Wisconsin Rapids & Monona!

 There will be two events to allow everyone access to a convenient location.
-Staff may attend one or both events at no charge.
+Staff may attend one or both events at no charge Both events will be held from 5:30-7:30 p.m. and will feature free hors d’oeuvres and non-alcoholic drinks and a cash bar.

 - Sept.
 20, 2021